Convert - HL7 to FHIR (R4)

 PV1|1|I||||||||||||||||||||||||||||||||||||||||||20220308040000"

 FHIR Bundles are verbose, so the output below just shows a small sample to illustrate how the data is structured.
-For a more complete example, try out the API in one of the Quickstart Tools, or refer to the FHIR Specification.
+For a more complete example, try out the API in the Developer Portal Sandbox, or refer to the FHIR Specification.

 Sample Output